Architecture of Toronto: Houses of worship

-One of the most common institutions in Toronto are the large number of churches and other houses of worship.
+One of the most common institutions in Toronto is the large number of churches and other houses of worship.
 In the 19th and early 20th century, Toronto was home to a wide array of Christian denominations, each of which erected a wide array of churches in what is today central Toronto.
 Over time, the decrease in population in the core and the move away from mainline denominations has seen many of these churches disappear.
 Many still remain, and they are some of the more notable buildings in the city.
 While some very early churches were in the Georgian style, Gothic Revival became the dominant.
 Gothic Revival was used for essentially all major Protestant churches in Toronto up until the early 1950s.
 Roman Catholic churches were also most often Gothic, though Italianate and Baroque churches were also erected.
 The coming of modernism caused churches of all denominations to move away from the Gothic, and embrace modernist architecture with a wide array of designs.
 These are the typical church style found in the suburbs that were created after the Second World War.

 Toronto has had an important Jewish community since the late 19th century.
 Originally, several synagogues were erected in the downtown, and a handful survive today.
 After the Second World War, the Jewish community recentred upon the Bathurst Street corridor.
 During the late 20th century and the early 21st century, a wide number of other religious groups have grown to considerable numbers in Toronto and constructed traditional religious structures in the city.
 Several mosques, as well as Buddhist and Hindu temples, have been built.
 One of the most notable is the Hindu BAPS Shri Swaminarayan Mandir Toronto, which opened in the northwest of the city in 2007.